MultiplatformKickstarter/website/content/en/privacy.md

 **Website:** We collect standard server logs (IP addresses, pages visited, browser type) for security and analytics.
 If you subscribe to our newsletter we collect your email address.

 **Desktop app:** Multiplatform Kickstarter is designed to run locally.
-Code generation happens on your machine using your local LLM.
+Code generation happens entirely on your machine.
 We do not collect, transmit, or store your prompts, generated code, or project files.

 **Purchases:** Purchases are processed by Lemon Squeezy, our merchant of record.
 We receive your email address and license information from Lemon Squeezy to activate your license.
 See [Lemon Squeezy's Privacy Policy](https://www.lemonsqueezy.com/privacy) for details on their data handling.